 • High learning curve for non-designers

-• CMS has item and structural limits
+• CMS has item limits (10,000 per collection on Business plan)

-• Per-site pricing adds up for agencies
+• Per-site pricing adds up quickly for agencies managing many clients

 • Less suitable for large content libraries